ACCESS-NRI/access-hive.org.au/docs/models/access_models/index.md

 # ACCESS Models

-ACCESS models are computer programs that represent major components of the Earth system (e.g., atmosphere, land surface, ocean, sea ice, etc.) using complex mathematical equations.
-These components can be connected through a coupler to create ACCESS models, which are used to simulate past or future conditions as well as idealised experiments.
+ACCESS models are computer programs that represent key components of the Earth's climate system, including the atmosphere, oceans, land surface, and sea ice.
+These models use complex mathematical equations to simulate past, present, and future weather and climate conditions, as well as idealised scenarios.
+Different ACCESS models are configured with varying combinations of Earth system components to address specific research needs.<br>
+Developed in collaboration with international climate modeling institutions, these models are optimized for Australia’s high-performance computing (HPC) systems and tailored for Australian researchers.

+Below is a list of ACCESS models supported by ACCESS-NRI.

 <div class="card-container">
     <!-- ACCESS-CM -->